Percentage Increase Calculator

 Can the result be more than 100%?

 Yes.
 If a value doubles, the percentage increase is 100%.
 If it triples, the increase is 200%.
-Prices, traffic, and subscriber counts can all grow beyond 100% of the original.
+Prices, traffic, and subscriber counts can all grow beyond 100% of the original value.

 What if my new value is lower than the original?